VRLabs/Mirror-Clone-Toggle/README.md

 https://github.com/user-attachments/assets/93651823-2b07-45d2-b9cf-87c1a2d8b63c

-* Drag and drop the `MirrorCloneToggle` prefab onto your avatar
+* Drag and drop the `Mirror Clone Toggle` prefab onto your avatar
-* Merge the `MirrorCloneToggle_FX` FX layer with your avatar's FX layer, using [Av3Manager](https://github.com/VRLabs/Avatars-3.0-Manager)
+* Merge the `Mirror Clone Toggle FX` FX layer with your avatar's FX layer, using [Av3Manager](https://github.com/VRLabs/Avatars-3.0-Manager)
 * Merge the parameter list with your avatar's parameter list

 ## How to use